tonysyu/scrappyr-app/docs/install.rst

 This repository was created with the following::

    $ pyenv install 3.6.1
-   $ pyenv virtualenv 3.6.1 scrappyr-django
+   $ pyenv virtualenv 3.6.1 scrappyr-app

-Note that this repo includes a `.python-version` file that points to `scrappyr-django`. pyenv will automatically switch to the `scrappyr-django` virtualenv.
+Note that this repo includes a `.python-version` file that points to `scrappyr-app`. pyenv will automatically switch to the `scrappyr-app` virtualenv.

 Install dependencies
 ....................